DanielBlanco/com_cimpay/README.md

 Log:
 ----
+* [0.1.4] Added a recurring services CRUD section for the backend.
-* [0.1.3] Adding a recurring services dashboard in the admin area.
+* [0.1.3] Adding a recurring billing dashboard in the admin area.
 * [0.1.2] Adding a transactions table in the site's view.
 * [0.1.1] Adding 3 more tables to handle recurring billing.
 * [0.1.0] Adding field validationMode and testing with a production server.